webdavis/webdavis/README.md

 ## 🙋🏻 Introducing Myself

-> (Okay, I really hate this part, but I guess we have to these days)
+> (Okay, I really hate this part, but I guess it's part of it these days)

 Hello, I'm Stephen, a Software Engineer passionate about building user-friendly iOS/web apps with clean, efficient code that scales.

 ## 📲 Mobile Applications Developer

-Here are some areas I focus on:
+Some areas I focus on:

 - Intuitive UIs
 - Test-Driven Development (as a means to):